 Since the undercarriage literally supports the machine for all jobs it’s important to maintain and take proper care of it.
 Failure to do so can lead to breakdowns and other mechanical problems that can take the machine off rotation.

 Undercarriages should also be a standard part of daily inspections.
-Track shoes, chains, bolts and tensions as well as rock guards and drive motors and sprockets should be checked every day.
+Track shoes, chains, bolts, and tension as well as rock guards and drive motors and sprockets should be checked every day.
 Following best practices for driving and operating will also help to maintain the undercarriage of an excavator.
-Take wide turns, minimize time on slopes, using the proper grouser, avoiding harsh terrain and minimizing excessive spinning will all help with the upkeep of an undercarriage.
+Taking wide turns, minimizing time on slopes, using the proper grouser, avoiding harsh terrain, and minimizing excessive spinning will all help with the upkeep of an undercarriage.

 The house is most recognized as the cab of the excavator.
 Some separate the cab as a completely separate part of an excavator and some group it together with the house.
 Although the operating cab is the more prominent feature, there are other parts to the house that are just as important.
-The house also features the base frame, counterweight, holds the fuel and engine as well as the hydraulic oil and other liquids needed to keep the machine operating smoothly.
+The house also features the base frame and counterweight which holds the fuel and engine as well as the hydraulic oil and other liquids needed to keep the machine operating smoothly.

 The 360° capabilities of an excavator are achieved by the house sitting on a swivel pin.
 Hydraulic power and gears give the machine the ability to swivel in all directions.
 The zero tail swing invention by Yanmar allowed operators to take full advantage of this design.
 The full circle rotation capabilities of the excavator are part of what makes it such a powerful machine.

 Whether you look at the boom or arm as one part and attachments as another, they both rely on each other and are connected.
 This is why the arm of the excavator is often seen as the third part of the machine and they are not separated.
-In general, the arm is made up of a boom, a stick and the attachment.
+In general, the arm is made up of a boom, a stick, and an attachment.

 There are a few different types of booms that can be found on excavators.
 The most common is the mono boom – the arm bends in one direction only.
 There are knuckle booms or hinge booms that allow for alternative rotation and movement.
 These different boom types allow operators to dig exactly what they need to dig no matter what type of environment they are working in.